Patent Cooperation Treaty Kit

-Overview of the PCT system
+Overview of the Patent Cooperation Treaty system

 Source : World Intellectual Property Organization (WIPO)

-What is the PCT?
+What is the Patent Cooperation Treaty?

-The Patent Cooperation Treaty (PCT) is an international treaty administered by the World Intellectual Property Organization (WIPO) that has been ratified by more than 140 countries.
-Under the PCT system, after an international application is successfully filed, the applicant is able to designate or elect any of the signatory countries to seek patent protection at the national level.
+More precisely, after you have filed an international application in Canada, you are able to designate or elect any of the signatory countries to seek patent protection there at the national level.
 The granting of patents remains the responsibility of each national patent office.

 What is WIPO?

-- receipt of amendments to the claims;
+- receives amendments to the patent claims

-- international publication;
+- undertakes international publication

 In addition, WIPO produces various materials that provide information related to patents and the PCT, including:

-- The PCT Applicant’s Guide, a comprehensive guide that addresses each step of the PCT filing process, including requirements for national entry into the contracting states.
+- the PCT Applicant’s Guide, a comprehensive guide that addresses each step of the PCT filing process, including requirements for national entry into the contracting states

-- The PCT Gazette, which is published weekly and contains notices and indexes relating to the publication of individual international applications and general information concerning the PCT.
+- the PCT Gazette, which is published weekly and contains notices and indexes relating to the publication of individual international applications and general information concerning the PCT

-- The PCT Glossary, which aids in the understanding, drafting or translating of PCT documentation.
+- the PCT Glossary, which aids in the understanding, drafting or translating of PCT documentation

-- Access to PATENTSCOPE, a database that houses the PCT applications that have been published and facilitates the search of international patent applications.
+- access to PATENTSCOPE®, a database that houses the PCT applications that have been published and facilitates the search of international patent applications

 The PCT procedure simplified

 Patent offices inform applicants of the services provided by registered patent agents.
-Patent agents have expert knowledge and experience which can be exploited during the preparation and prosecution of patent applications.
-The CIPO web site, www.cipo.ic.gc.ca, provides a list of registered patent agents who are entitled to represent applicants before the Canadian Patent Office.
+Patent agents have expert knowledge and experience that you can use during the preparation and prosecution of your patent applications.
+The Canadian Intellectual Property Office’s website provides a list of registered patent agents who can represent you before the Canadian Patent Office.

 Minimum requirements for filing